-Service How to access Who can get it health treatment.
-Call Customer Service about limits.
-Inpatient substance use treatment residential and detox services These services offer a place where members can stay on a short- or longterm basis while they receive substance use treatment.
+Service How to access Who can get it These services offer a place where members can stay on a short- or long- term basis while they receive substance use treatment.
 No limit.
-Examples of facilities include Detox: Powerhouse, CODA, Fora; Residential: CODA, Fora; Inpatient: any of the hospitals.
-No referral or preapproval All members Medication-assisted treatment (MAT) for substance use disorder (SUD) This treatment uses medicine, counseling and other therapies to help treat substance use.
+Examples of facilities include Detox: Powerhouse, CODA, Fora; Residential: CODA, Fora; Inpatient: any of the hospitals. referral or preappro val Medication-assisted treatment (MAT) for substance use disorder (SUD) This treatment uses medicine, counseling and other therapies to help treat substance use.
 No preapproval needed for the first 30 days of treatment.
 Approval is required after the first 30 days.
-Examples of facilities include CODA, Preapproval / referral needed for some services All members
+Examples of facilities include CODA, CMH, OHSU and Coastal Family Health Center.
+Preappro val/ referral needed for some services All members Outpatient and peer-delivered behavioral health services from an in- network provider There are mental health or substance use No referral or All members

-Service How to access Who can get it CMH, OHSU and Coastal Family Health Center.
-Outpatient and peer-delivered behavioral health services from an innetwork provider There are mental health or substance use treatment services provided by a provider in our network, which do not require a hospital stay.
-Examples of these services include counseling, therapy and peer support services.
-No referral or preapproval All members Behavioral health specialist services These are special services for certain mental health or substance use treatment needs.
-Examples of behavioral health specialists include psychiatry, psychologists, music therapists and social workers.
-Preapproval needed All members Substance use disorder (SUD) services These are services that help treat Preapproval All members
+Service How to access Who can get it treatment services provided by a provider in our network, which do not require a hospital stay.
+Examples of these services include counseling, therapy and peer support services. preappro val Behavioral health specialist services These are special services for certain mental health or substance use treatment needs.
+Examples of behavioral health specialists include psychiatry, psychologists, music therapists and social workers. ت Preappro val needed All members Substance use disorder (SUD) services These are services that help treat substance use, like detox, therapeutic communities, and counseling.
+Preapproval may be required for out-of- area providers.
+Preappro val and referral may be needed All members Outpatient problem gambling treatment services No referral All members

-Service How to access Who can get it substance use, like detox, therapeutic communities, and counseling.
-Preapproval may be required for out-of-area providers. and referral may be needed Outpatient problem gambling treatment services These services may include counseling, skills therapy, and support groups.
-No referral or preapproval All members Non-emergent medical transportation (NEMT) services These services include mileage reimbursement, transit passes, and rides to your health care appointments.
-See page 106 for more information, including details about services.
-Preapproval needed All members
+Service How to access Who can get it These services may include counseling, skills therapy, and support groups. or preappro val Non-emergent medical transportation (NEMT) services These services include mileage reimbursement, transit passes, and rides to your health care appointments.
+See page 106 for more information, including details about services. ت Preappro val needed All members